-A study of nutrition in the context of normal human development from pre-conception to adolescence.
-Emphasis is on nutritional concerns and recommended dietary practices during pregnancy, lactation and early childhood.
-The dietary management of common childhood concerns and adolescent eating disorders is also discussed.
-Prerequisites: BIOL 251, 252; HNU 262 or 263.
+This class takes a life-course approach to examine the role of nutrition within the context of normal human development from pre-conception to adolescence.
+Emphasis is placed on nutritional concerns and recommended dietary practices during pregnancy, lactation, and early childhood.
+The management of common childhood and adolescent dietary concerns is also discussed.
+Prerequisites: BIOL 252; HNU 262 or 263.
 Three credits.